 In building projects, indoor climate experts usually prefer to see their requirements in a tabular way.
 To create such overviews, do the following:

-- Select the relevant property group (e.g., acoustics) under Columns (properties)
+- Select the relevant property table (e.g., acoustics) for Standard properties

 - Click on Show